Jacquep/TeamTimbre/README.md

 # Timbre

-### A JavaScript local live music event discovery application that uses the Eventful api to search for local live music.
+### A local live music event discovery application that uses the Eventful api to search for local live music.

 ***